Is measles serious?

 How is measles spread or passed to others?

 Measles is spread by bodily fluids - drops of saliva from the mouth, mucus from the nose, coughing or sneezing, and tears from the eyes.
 The measles virus can also float in the air for up to one hour after someone with measles coughs or sneezes indoors.
 Someone who breathes air containing the measles virus can get measles.
 People with measles can spread the disease to others from 4 days before the rash starts (before they know they have the disease), through 4 days after the rash begins.

 What does it mean to be "exposed" to measles?

 "Exposed" means you've been in a situation where you can catch the virus from someone who already has measles.
-For example, you can be exposed to the measles virus by being in the same room, home,office, or waiting room with someone who has measles or by being there up to 2 hours after the person with measles has left.
+For example, you can be exposed to the measles virus by being in the same room, home,office, or waiting room with someone who has measles or by being there up to one hour after the person with measles has left.

 Is it true that some people can't get measles?

 Yes.
 Some people are immune to measles, meaning that their body has already learned how to fight off the virus, and they won't become sick from it.
 People can become immune to measles in two ways.
 If they've already had measles earlier in life, then they are immune and won't get it again.
 Or, if they have gotten 2 doses of measles vaccine, they should be immune (protected from getting measles).

 How do you know if someone is immune to measles?